adrianobrito/adrianobrito.github.io/_posts/2018-01-11-using-callable-responses-in-spring-mvc.md

 ## Good Reads

-Here are some good links for you read and think about more details in servlet asynchronous requests and callable responses in Spring MVC.
+Here are some good links for you to read and think about more details in servlet asynchronous requests and callable responses in Spring MVC.

 * [The importance of tuning your thread pools; Andrew Brampton](https://blog.bramp.net/post/2015/12/17/the-importance-of-tuning-your-thread-pools/) - This blog post is a very complete guide about thread pool tuning, and the author talk about very good details of how servlet thread pool works behind the scenes in servlet container.
 *  [Making a Controller Method Asynchronous; Rossen Stoyanchev](https://spring.io/blog/2012/05/10/spring-mvc-3-2-preview-making-a-controller-method-asynchronous/) : A brief discussion about the Spring MVC components that can be used to help implementation of asynchronous controller methods.